riboldicamila/0301restaurantwebsite/README.md

 Another key aspect was maintaining **minimalism in external libraries**.
 Instead of mixing multiple icon libraries (e.g., Lucide, FontAwesome), the project relied mainly on **React Icons** to cover most use cases.
 This approach reduced dependencies and improved long-term maintainability, especially when dealing with **future updates or version changes**.

+## 📦 Media Assets

+All images and videos used in this project were sourced from **copyright-free libraries** and are hosted on **Cloudinary**.

+**Cloudinary**,  uses **Amazon CloudFront CDN (content delivery network)** to deliver content.
+This ensures that assets are served from servers **closest to each user**, significantly reducing latency and improving load times.

+This approach was chosen to allow **easy updates and URL changes** without needing to download the assets directly into the project.
+It also helps manage **large video files**, which would otherwise increase the project size significantly.

+The main trade-off is that this setup introduces a **dependency on an internet connection**, but since this is a web application, it is considered an acceptable compromise.

 ## 💭 Features